-Enriched flour is white flour that has been added with recommended vitamins, usually B-vitamins ( thiamin, riboflavin niacin, folic acid) and iron.
-Each state of government will specify which vitamins or minerals should be added.
+Enriched flour is white flour that has been added with recommended vitamins, usually B-vitamins (thiamin (B1), riboflavin (B2) niacin (B3), folic acid (B9)) and iron.
+Each state or government will specify which vitamins or minerals should be added.

 Why is flour enriched?